ohmqtt/ohmqtt_python/README.md

 By default the database will operate in a very safe mode.
 Calls to publish with QoS>0 will not return, and data will not be sent over the wire, until the message is fully committed to disk.
-You can specify to use a faster, less synchronous configuration which may be good enough for your use case:
+You can specify to use a faster, less synchronous configuration which may be good enough for your use case.
+The implementation will use SQLite WAL.
+Set `db_fast=True` when constructing the client like so:

 ```python
 from ohmqtt.client import Client